-No. “The act of discarding things on its own will never bring joy to your life.
+Marie Kondo says no. I say, only if you are.
+“The act of discarding things on its own will never bring joy to your life.
 Discarding is not the point; what matters is keeping those things that bring you joy.
 If you have nothing left but an empty house, I don’t think you’ll be happy living there.
 Our goal in tidying should be to create a living environment filled with the things we love.”

 “To truly cherish the things that are important to you, you must first discard those that have outlived their purpose.”

 “The question of what you want to own is actually the question of how you want to live your life.”

 “When we really delve into the reasons for why we can’t let something go, there are only two: an attachment to the past or a fear for the future.”

 Either an item that is not currently useful is kept for sentimental reasons (the past), or, we think it might be handy one day (the future).

 If you have more sentimental items than you wish to own, thank them for what they have given you in life, and let them go.
 Keep just the ones you want.